 1. The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes.

-It is quite clear for most people, I think, that SCTV did not use their music strictly for profit.
-After all, they believed that their show wasn't been seen by anyone and lived in a creative vacuum, creating what they liked and thought was funny.
-The first of the four factors is obviously fulfilled, since the series did not seek large profits from the use of say, Anne Murray's music.
+I believe that SCTV did not use their music strictly for profit.
+After all, they believed that their show wasn't being seen by anyone and lived in a creative vacuum, creating what they liked and thought was funny.
+The first of the four factors seems to have been fulfilled, since the series did not seek large profits from the use of say, Anne Murray's music.
 The use of copyrighted materials was for commentary and comedic value.
 I also believe that their use of music had social relevance and said something insightful or meaningful about those they sent up.

 2. The nature of the copyrighted work.